 Lomond Campbell’s 2016 album Black River Promise (★★★★ Scotsman, ★★★★ Record Collector, ★★★★ List) will be presented in its entirety.

 SOUNDING will take place over three nights – 20-22 August 2017 – during the Edinburgh Fringe, in the beautiful Stockbridge Church, a Georgian building with stunning acoustics.

 The show will feature special projections, an exclusive publication and downloads given out free to ticket holders, and a bar run by The Glad Cafe.

-Once sold, tickets will go on general sale at £12 through the Fringe Box Office.
+Tickets are on general sale at £12 through the Fringe Box Office.

 20, 21, 22 August 2017

 7.30pm (7pm doors) – 10pm

 Stockbridge Church, Saxe Coburg Street, Edinburgh (Venue 317)

 Made in Scotland is a curated showcase of high quality performance from Scotland at the world’s biggest arts festival, made possible by support from the Scottish Government’s Edinburgh Festivals Expo Fund.
 It is a partnership between the Festival Fringe Society, the Federation of Scottish Theatre (FST) Scottish Music Centre and Creative Scotland.